Programs and Services

 Our Life Change members have busy days!
 They wake up early for a day full of a myriad of classes, support groups, Bible studies, physical fitness, and prayer/reflection time.
 These groups are led by both staff and community/church volunteers.
 Sandwiched in between classes and groups are four hours of daily service to the mission in the form of meal preparation and other chores at each Center.
 As time progresses, and spiritual and emotional growth occurs, the program shifts toward transitioning into job search skills, community service, management of a household and finances, and other skills needed for when the participants are ready to leave the Mission.

 Help awaits mission guests who suffer from substance abuse, uncontrolled anger or other lifestyle issues.
 Four nights per week, the mission runs vans to the highly successful “Celebrate Recovery” ministries at local churches.
 In addition, we can put guests in contact with various community programs that offer steps toward overcoming addictions.

 And day by day, the mission’s chaplain and social workers offer nurturing, one-on-one support to men and women in the throes of physical, financial and family afflictions related to substance abuse.

-  The Bible says, “As iron sharpens iron, so does one person sharpen another” (Proverbs 27:7).
+“As iron sharpens iron, so does one person sharpen another” (Proverbs 27:7)